Companies that specialize in creating lightsaber replicas are becoming more and more lucrative these days.

 V4 Infinity Edge Blade

-Being that this is made from a polycarbonate material, you can be assured that this is durable.
+Being that this is made from polycarbonate material, you can be assured that this is durable.
 Also, this particular option is frosted and can diffuse the LED light very well.

-They made sure that there are no dead spots in terms of the lighting and that the tip is threaded so that it is sturdily attached to the blade.
+They made sure that there are no defect spots in terms of the lighting and that the tip is threaded so that it is sturdily attached to the blade.
 Depending on the compatibility of your saber, you can choose from a standard or thin neck type.

-Similar with Vader’s Vault, you also get the option of a rounded or a bullet tip.
+Similar to Vader’s Vault, you also get the option of a rounded or a bullet tip.
 However, the sizing is much more diverse for the Infinity Edge Blade since it comes in 18”, 26”.
 32”, and 37” length options.

 V4 Infinity Edge Day Blade